GUIDE: Resolving Domain Bias in GUI Agents through Real-Time Web Video Retrieval and Plug-and-Play Annotation: Experiments

 \subsection{Qualitative Analysis}

-\cref{fig:qualitative} presents a representative example from the GIMP domain to illustrate how \guidename{}'s dual-channel knowledge injection resolves domain bias at both the planning and grounding levels during task execution. \paragraph{Planning Knowledge Resolves Workflow Ambiguity.} In \cref{fig:qualitative}(a), a general-purpose agent would navigate to the ``Image'' menu---the conventional location in other editors.
-However, GIMP places contrast controls under ``Colors'', a typical \emph{planning-level bias}.
-The retrieved planning knowledge explicitly states this distinction, enabling the agent to select the correct menu path without trial-and-error. \paragraph{Grounding Knowledge Enables Precise Element Identification.} In \cref{fig:qualitative}(b), the dialog presents multiple visually similar sliders.
+\cref{fig:qualitative} presents a representative example from the GIMP domain to illustrate how \guidename{}'s dual-channel knowledge injection resolves domain bias at both the planning and grounding levels during task execution. \paragraph{Planning Knowledge Resolves Workflow Ambiguity.} In \cref{fig:qualitative}(a), a general-purpose agent would choose the ``Image'' menu, the conventional location in other editors.
+GIMP instead places contrast controls under ``Colors'', creating a typical \emph{planning-level bias}.
+The retrieved planning knowledge states this distinction, letting the agent select the correct menu path without trial-and-error. \paragraph{Grounding Knowledge Enables Precise Element Identification.} In \cref{fig:qualitative}(b), the dialog presents multiple visually similar sliders.
 Grounding knowledge provides a discriminative description---``horizontal bar labeled `Contrast', beneath the `Brightness' slider''---enabling the agent to identify and manipulate the correct control.
 Together, planning addresses \emph{what to do} and grounding addresses \emph{where to act}---neither alone suffices, consistent with the ablation results in \cref{sec:ablation}. \paragraph{Failure Cases.} Injected knowledge can also slightly degrade performance when (i)~the retrieved video is procedurally mismatched to the target task, misleading the agent with an inapplicable workflow, or (ii)~the tutorial's UI layout differs substantially from the evaluation environment, invalidating grounding descriptions.
-Further examples are in \cref{sec:appendix-failure}.
+Further examples are provided in the supplementary material.